When your furnace won’t start, doing your own furnace repair in Norton, Virginia, can feel overwhelming.

 - If your pan uses a pump, take a look at the float switch.
-If the lever is jammed “up” with water in the pan, call us at 276-302-0076, because you will likely need a new pump.
+If the switch is stuck “up” with standing water in the pan, contact us at 276-302-0076, because you will possibly need a new pump.

-If you see anything else besides a solid, colored light or twinkling green light, contact us at 276-302-0076 for HVAC service.
-Your heater might be emitting an error code that needs specialized service.
+If you see anything other than a steady, colored light or blinking green light, call us at 276-302-0076 for HVAC service.
+Your furnace may be emitting an error code that is calling for professional help.

 - A 1/4” hex screwdriver or wrench

 - Piece of light grit sandpaper, steel wool or emery cloth